SoftwareAG/c8y-docs/content/change-logs/ui-c8y-1019-6-5-allowing-more-links-on-login-page-and-show-it-on-all-public-facing-pages-allows-to-add-more-than-one-link-on-the-login-page-those-links-are-shown-all-public-facing-pages-not-only-on-the-login-page.md

 ---
 date: ""
-title: Allowing more links on the login page and showing it on all public-facing pages
+title: Enabling multiple links on the Login page which are shown on all public-facing pages

 product_area: Application enablement & solutions
 change_type:
   - value: change-VSkj2iV9m